Aidar5/nattoeng/docs/source/book/additional_info/py2_vs_py3.rst

     In [16]: list(xrange(5))
     Out[16]: [0, 1, 2, 3, 4]

-В Python 3 есть только функция range, и она возвращает итератор:
+Python 3 has only a range() function and it returns an iterator:

 .. code:: python